AMx14/KAM/README.md

 ## Deployment
 Refer to the Docker section above for running the application in a containerized environment.

-## Demonstration
-Record a video showing:
-1. Setting up the environment.
-2. Running the application using Docker.
-3. Demonstrating API requests using Postman or curl commands.

 Provide the video link in this section.